 Both PS4 and Xbox One come with their mandatory peripherals, including a controller, headset and HDMI cord.
 Sony's console is the only one of the two to pack a controller charging cable, though.

 Winner: Xbox One.
 Xbox One is currently your cheapest gateway to current-gen gaming, and it can come bundled with some pretty solid free games.
+It also offers twice the storage space for the same price as a PS4.

 Sony's PlayStation 4 and Microsoft's Xbox One are both consoles we'd recommend without hesitation, but the PS4 is the more complete package for gamers right now.
 In addition to offering the ability to play more games at full 1080p, PS4's intuitive Share menu and feature-rich controller make it the more user-friendly console in terms of both software and hardware.